Questions to ask your team

 The ideal team players take responsibility for ensuring the success of the team.
 They are positive and proactive, and are willing to ask questions that help them do their best work, and aid the efforts of others.
 Listed below are questions I've found helpful to ask myself so that I can model what it means to be an ideal team player.

-Questions I ask that help me do my best work
+Questions to ask that may help you do your best work

 - How often do I affirm the work of my team mates?